Inspiration and advice for your building project

 Under the new rules, the ‘original’ (as it stood in or prior to 1948) rear wall of a detached home can be extended by up to 4m in depth with a single storey extension; this is reduced to 3m if you live in a semi or terrace.
 If your proposed new extension will be within 3m of a boundary, then the eaves height is limited to 2m under PD.

 If you hope to build a two storey extension (no higher than the house), this can project up to 3m from the original rear wall, so long as it is at least 7m from the rear boundary.
 It’s also important to note that no extension can project beyond or be added to what is deemed to be the front of the house or an elevation which affronts the highway.
-And a side extension can not make up more than half your house’s width.
+A side extension cannot make up more than half your house’s width.

 Furthermore, with the exception of conservatories, new extensions must be built of materials ‘similar in appearance’ and with the same roof pitch as the main house.
 So while PD rights are beneficial, there’s a lot to consider before starting work.